cucumber/docs/content/gherkin/reference.md

 The keyword `Scenario` is a synonym of the keyword `Example`.

-You can have as many steps as you like, but we recommend you keep the number at 3-5 per scenario.
+You can have as many steps as you like, but we recommend you keep the number at 3-5 per example.
 If they become longer than that, they lose their expressive power as specification and documentation.

-In addition to being a specification and documentation, a scenario is also a *test*.
+In addition to being a specification and documentation, an example is also a *test*.
-As a whole, your scenarios are an *executable specification* of the system.
+As a whole, your examples are an *executable specification* of the system.

 Examples follow this same pattern: